 She could have sat there consumed with worry.
 Her brother and sister, her friends, rode into battle.
 Whether in Narnia or our world, these four siblings were not strangers to the perils of war.
 She knew the reality of what might happen.

-Looking at Susan as an adult, I bet she rolled up her sleeves and braced for battle.
+Looking at Susan now that I’m an adult, I bet she rolled up her sleeves and braced for battle.
 And I bet Edmund and Lucy went into war without one worry about the state of Narnia.
 I also bet that she didn’t sleep much while waiting for their return.
 It’s not easy to wait.
 But in this case, Edmund, Lucy, and Susan worked as a team.
 They rode to war, and she prepared Narnia for a horrible possibility.

 By being too gentle for war, Susan was strong enough to withstand the storm.